codefarma/mwp-studio/docs/venture-design.md

 snappier, more responsive feel than his mobile website.

 > **Thinks:**
-Samuel doesnt want to learn how to be a developer to make the changes he needs to his website.
-However, he does want to make sure that his website stays up to date, provides the features that his visitors want
+Samuel isn't really concerned about having the fastest site in the world, he just cares that it works.
+He knows that there are probably a lot of things that could be optimized to make his site run faster and avoid some of the hiccups it has, but he doesn't want to pay a lot of money to a consulting/development firm to come in and re-do his site.

 > **Sees:**
+Samuel has been to a couple of Wordpress meetups in Sao Paulo to talk with other site operators.
+He sees that they have spent thousands of dollars to have development work on their sites and they also suffer from some of the same ineffeciencies that his does.

 > **Feels:**
+Samuel feels good that he is able to make updates to his own site and even make the customizations necessary to make things work the way he wants to.
+When he can do the work that he knows would normally cost him hundreds of dollars to outsource, it gives him motivation to learn more.

 > **Does:**
+Samuel searches Google any time he needs to make a site customization.
+He'll normally just copy any paste code into his theme file and then tweak it until he achieves the desired effect.
+Sometimes he can't get the first solution he finds to work so he just works down the list of solutions he finds online until he can get one of them to work.
 ________________________

 ### Problem Scenarios

-* Optimizing Performance
+* __Optimizing Performance__

-  - Understanding which plugins are responsible for speed bottlenecks is next to impossible
+  34. Understanding which plugins are responsible for speed bottlenecks is next to impossible
+      - *Alternative:*
+      - *Value-Proposition:*

-* Customizing Functionality
+* __Customizing Functionality__

-  - Finding quick solutions to simple problems is never quick
+  35. Finding quick solutions to simple problems is never quick
+      - *Alternative:*
+      - *Value-Proposition:*

 ----
 <style>img{float:right;margin: 15px;max-width:250px;}</style>